10 Best Things to Do in Bath: Places to Visit (2023 Edition)

 #10.
 Experience Bath Christmas Market

-The Christmas market in Bath is considered one of the best Christmas markets in England.
+Looking for things to do in Bath in December?
+Look no further than the Bath Christmas market, considered one of the best Christmas markets in England.
 The squares and streets surrounding the Abbey become an enormous holiday festival packed with festive vibes.

 Bath’s Christmas market is a wonderland featuring over 150 wooden chalets, most of them from the local area, meaning you’ll find uniquely handmade, artisan festive gifts and tasty seasonal treats, and of course steaming glasses of mulled wine.